rse-group/winvmj-composer/README.md

 To install this plugin:

 1. Download the zip releases and unzip it somehere.
+Check [Releases page](https://gitlab.com/RSE-Lab-Fasilkom-UI/PricesIDE/winvmj-composer/-/releases) to download the plugin zip.
+It's a package with pattern name: `de.ovgu.featureide.core.winvmj-vx.y.z`.
 2. On top toolbar, click on `Help`>`Install New Software`.
 2. Click on `Add`>`Archive`.
 4. Select the zip file you downloaded before.